Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Principal Series for SO(d,2)

 \section{Principal Series for \texorpdfstring{$SO(d,2)$}{SO(d,2)}}

-Having discussed the space of functions relevant for expansion in the causal scattering region, let us turn to the problem of constructing a basis.
+Having discussed the space of functions relevant for expansion in the causal scattering region, we have recast a problem of studying fourpoint functions into group theoretic terms.
+Let us turn to the problem of constructing a basis using group theoretic technologies.
 We begin in this section the task of clarifying the claim \cite{Raben:2018rbn} that the four-point discontinuity function, ${\rm Im}\, T(X_i)$, can be expressed in terms the principal series of unitary irreducible representation of $SO(d,2)$, leading to a double-Mellin-like representation, Eq. (\ref{eq:double-mellin}).
 This is done by working in the $ (d+2) $-dimensional embedding space, thus providing a linear realization for the group $SO(d,2)$.

-We will see that causal considerations fix how positive roots are organized.
+We will see that causal considerations emphasized so far fix how positive roots are organized, which fixes the real parts of the principal series representation labels.
 This in turn provides the necessary connection with Minkowski conformal blocks discussed in \cite{Raben:2018rbn}.